Colonoscopy is the preferred preventative procedure for testing to see if a patient has polyps, which if removed can prevent colon cancer.

 What is a Colonoscope?

-A colonoscope is a thin (10mm) tube that contains a lighted camera.
-It also has channels in it so that different instruments (like small forceps to biopsy things or snares to remove polyps) can be passed into your colon during the exam.
-This makes the colonoscope a tool that helps us both detect polyps and removed polyps during the same exam.
-It is used by gastroenterologists, like me, to treat bleeding in the colon, remove polyps, detect colon cancer and remove foreign objects (yah you read that right).
+A colonoscope is a thin (10mm) tube with a lighted camera.
+It also has channels that allow different instruments, like small forceps for biopsies or snares to remove polyps, to be passed into your colon during the exam.
+This makes the colonoscope a tool that helps us both detect and remove polyps during the same procedure.
+It is used by gastroenterologists, like Dr. Havranek, to treat colon bleeding, remove polyps, detect colon cancer, and remove foreign objects.

 Go to Top